 At Open Path, we use HubSpot as our CRM.
 For HubSpot users, you can determine your blog’s keywords to optimize around through the following steps: Using HubSpot, view the targeted blog’s detailed data.
 There are two tabs: “performance” and “optimization.”
 Under “optimization,” you’ll be able to see which search queries the blog is being discovered by.

 Sub-Keywords and Related Keywords

-Now that you’ve identified the keywords that are working in your existing blog content, you can go about optimizing your blog around them.
+Now that you’ve identified the keywords that are working in your existing blog content, you can optimize your blog around them.
 To do this, you’ll need to identify sub-keywords and related keywords.

 Doing this helps Google confirm that your blog really is about the keywords it thinks it’s about.

 How to Find Supplementary Keywords Using Online Tools

 To find out the sub-keywords and related keywords to the main keyword you’ve identified for optimization, you will need some help from SEO software, such as Semrush or Moz.

 SEO software is not only able to tell you traffic analytics on your keywords but also inform you of the difficulty it will be for your blog to master the keyword.
 If you find your identified keyword has an incredibly high difficulty, it might be wise to try optimizing around a different one.

 Your headers are broken down by number: H1, H2, H3, etc. Your H1 is the title of your blog, while your H2s are the main sections of your blog content.
 H3s, H4s, H5s, etc., are optional but not necessary.

 Headers do two things for your blog: At the most basic level, they make your blog easy to read and easy to skim (notice how we’ve used them throughout this page?), but they also establish a content hierarchy for search engines to analyze.
 Google, for example, is going to assume the content headers are a picture of what the rest of your blog content supports.